sjpcp5/obsidian_notes/Hobbies/DnD/Akira/Akira Sheet.md

 Special Items
 * 1 | ring of teleportation for self only
+* 1 | ring of advance teleportation unlimited and for anywhere I have been
 * 1 | book for akira rituals from mom and dad
 * 1 | narrative poem with encrypted message
 * 1 | familiar Psuedo Dragon